josh-t/OpenRange/README.rst

 rangetools
 ==========

-A collection of classes and functions providing features not found in python's built-in arithmetic progression interface.
+A collection of classes and functions providing some additional features not found in python's built-in arithmetic progression interface.

 ----